Texas HR Documents › Salons & Cosmetology

 "You're not just buying documents — you're getting a complete HR framework your business can actually use.
 Built for your industry, your company, and Texas law."

-Derek Worth, SPHR — Founder, ReadyDocs HRThe most audited classification issue in Texas salons.
+SPHR-Certified — Founder, ReadyDocs HRThe most audited classification issue in Texas salons.
 We document the correct employment relationship so you're protected from IRS and TWC scrutiny — whether someone is a true booth renter or an employee.

 Anyone performing actual hair, nail, or spa services during a tryout must be paid.
 We document this correctly so you're never exposed to a wage claim.